FredericHeem/gcp-infra-gen/README.md

-# Aws deploymemt
+# GCP deploymemt

-Boilerplate to deploy infrastructure on Aws with GruCloud.
+Boilerplate to deploy infrastructure on GCP with GruCloud.